Armed Forces Day: Colombia

+For the Colombian Navy, it celebrates Navy Day (Spanish: Día de la Armada de Colombia) every 24 July, in commemoration of the Battle of Lake Maracaibo in 1823 led by Colombian Admiral José Prudencio Padilla.
+A Naval Review is held in the main naval bases in the Pacific and Caribbean, with the main celebrations concentrated in the Bay of Cartagena where the largest Naval Review is held.

 Cuba

 The Day of the Cuban Armed Forces is celebrated on 2 December to commemorate the landing of the Granma in 1956.
 The first ever military parade in years to be held on the holiday was marked in 2006.
 The parade on 2 January 2017 (postponed for 1 month due to the Death and state funeral of Fidel Castro) was the second and the final event marking the diamond jubilee since the events of 1956.